naseffxiv/nase.gg/README.md

 # nase.gg
 This reposity is the underlying code for the NASE Discord and FFXIV NA raiding community.
 It is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
-Contirubtions are welcome!
+Contributions are welcome!
 If you would like to contribute to the site, please read the section below.

 # How to contribute

 This guide will walk you through the steps to fork the repository, make changes, and submit a pull request (PR) to contribute.

-If you already know how to ccontribute to a GitHub repository, feel free to skip this.
+If you already know how to contribute to a GitHub repository, feel free to skip this.

 ## Table of Contents